Neko3000/Iris.iOS/README.md

 ```

 ## Development
-You could use [Realm Studio](https://realm.io/products/realm-studio/) to manage the database.
+You should use your own Applications Keys(client_id & client_secret), plz refer to [Doc of Deviant Art API](https://www.deviantart.com/developers/apps),

 Here's the path:
 ```